jbcoe/value_types/DRAFT.md

 object of type `Allocator` to allocate and free storage for the owned object as needed.

-3. Constructing an owned object using an allocator `a` and arguments `args...` means calling `allocator_traits<allocator_type>::construct(a, p, args...)` where `p` is a pointer obtained by calling `allocator_traits<allocator_type>::allocate`.
+3. Constructing an owned object with arguments `args...` using an allocator `a` means calling `allocator_traits<allocator_type>::construct(a, p, args...)` where `p` is a pointer obtained by calling `allocator_traits<allocator_type>::allocate`.